OpenClaw LogoWe’ve removed a layer of ambient authority from OpenClaw with cryptographic policy verification at boot.READ MORE

 Agent Permission Protocol Infographic

-Agent Production Readiness Evaluation
+Agent Authority Readiness Evaluation

 What We Test